Tuggerah: Commercial area

 Tuggerah is a major light industrial and commercial area for the northern Central Coast.
 It is a huge attraction for the Central Coast and further out residents for its shopping centre Westfield Tuggerah as well as the Tuggerah Supa Centre in Bryant Drive and numerous other shops along the Pacific Highway.
 A number of well known business have headquarters and offices in the Tuggerah Business Park such as Belkin, ING Australia, as well as the Zenith Business Centre on Reliance Drive.

 Transport

-Tuggerah is situated on the Central Coast & Newcastle Line and Pacific Motorway.
-Tuggerah railway station is served by 18 bus routes.
+Tuggerah railway station is on the North Coast railway line and Pacific Motorway.
+Tuggerah railway station is served by 18 Busways and Red Bus CDC NSW bus routes.